How to Lower Blood Sugar Spikes and How Long It Takes To Come Down

 woman in workout clothes stretching and looking at her smartphone

-How Long Does it Take to Lower Blood Sugar Spike?
+How Long Does It Take to Lower a Blood Sugar Spike?

-Blood sugar spikes can be accompanied by symptoms such as headache and ringing in your ears, which is called tinnitus, but many people don’t feel any symptoms at all.
+Blood sugar spikes can be accompanied by symptoms such as headaches and ringing in your ears (tinnitus), but many people don’t feel any symptoms at all.

 The American Diabetes Association has found that people who live with diabetes and prediabetes take longer to bring high blood sugar levels back down to normal compared to people without diabetes.4